coderefinery/hpc-containers/content/container_images.rst

 .. admonition:: Key points to remember

-   - Traditional containers are built layer by layer
+   - Traditional containers are built layer by layer.
-   - Traditional containers are built from Dockerfiles
+   - Traditional containers are built from Dockerfiles.
-   - Traditional container images are transferred via registries using client tools or as `.tar`-files
+   - Traditional container images are transferred via registries using client tools or as ``.tar``-files.

 Apptainer container images
 **************************